Sarabdeep4/Data-Science-Projects/README.md

 ## 📁 Project List

 ### 🔹 [Belarus Car Price Prediction](./belarus-car-price-prediction)
-Predicting the prices of used cars in Belarus using data preprocessing, feature engineering, and machine learning models like Linear Regression and XGBoost.
+Predicting the prices of used cars in Belarus using data preprocessing, feature engineering, and machine learning models.
 Includes full EDA, model comparison, and evaluation.

 ---